rampal-punia/python-tutorials/4_pyhton_useful_concepts/lambda_function/readme.md

 print(result)
 ```

-Lambda functions are often used as arguments to the Python's higher-order functions.
-Higher order functions are the functions that take in other functions as arguments.
+Lambda functions are often used as arguments for Python's higher-order functions.
+Higher-order functions are the functions that take in other functions as arguments.

 ## Using `filter function` with lambda

 Suppose we want to filter the characters in a word where the Unicode code value of the character is more than '110'.
-We will use `filter()` function here, and pass the lambda function as a first argument and the word(any iterable, in this case string) to the filter function.
+We will use the filter() function here, and pass the lambda function as a first argument and the word(any iterable, in this case, string) to the filter function.

 ```python
 # Define a word